top of page

 Q: Why is there a fee to adopt an animal?

 A: Not all animals that enter our program are in perfect health.
 Medical costs vary depending on the condition in which we find them.
 These ailments can include but are not limited to, heart-worm disease, broken limbs, urinary tract infections, luxating patellas, or any other injury that may require medical intervention.
 In addition to medical expenses, each animal receives spay/neuter, vaccines, de-worming, and is placed on heart-worm and flea and tick prevention if applicable.
-These adoption fees help ALL the animals in our program and aren't specific to each animal.

 Q: Why are the adoption fees different for some animals?